dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## Logs

-The run template provides a way to configure the log destinations for each application and associated daprd process with the help of below two fields:
+The run template provides two log destination fields for each application and its associated daprd process:

 1. `appLogDestination` : This field is used to configure the log destination for the application.
 The possible values are `console`, `file` and `fileAndConsole`.
 The default value is `fileAndConsole`, i.e the application logs are written to both console and file by default.